 Much of our collection is on display, with around 720 objects in the gallery.
 We are working with the Science Museum to digitise and photograph our collection to make it available online.
 To see which of these amazing objects' records are now accessible, visit the Science Museum's Collections Online website.
 Please contact us if you can't find what you are looking for.

-Some of the most famous names in British horology were Masters of the Clockmakers' Company.
+Some of the most famous names in British horology were members of the Clockmakers' Company.
 We are proud to display some amazing pieces by these makers, from our very first Master David Ramsay, to one of the greatest watchmakers of the 20th and 21st centuries, Dr. George Daniels.

 Watch in the shape of a star by David Ramsay